mcgibbon/sympl/docs/composites.rst

 overwritten).
 You can get similar simplifications for :py:class:`~sympl.DiagnosticComponent` and :py:class:`~sympl.Monitor`.

-.. note:: PrognosticComposites are mainly useful inside of TimeSteppers, so
+.. note:: TendencyComponentComposites are mainly useful inside of TimeSteppers, so
           if you're only writing a model script it's unlikely you'll need them.

 API Reference